SanteonNL/shared-care-planning/input/pagecontent/careplan.md

 For SCP, CarePlan will be validated using [this profile](TODO).
 For more information, check the [FHIR R4 CarePlan documentation](https://hl7.org/fhir/R4/careplan.html)

+#### Notification of stakeholders
+If a CarePlan is created/updated, participating organizations MUST be notified of this change.

+Stakeholders may have a ***role*** in the CarePlan.
+For example, an external care provider department may be set as CarePlan.careteam.participant.member or CarePlan.author.
+The Organization or PractitionerRole instance of this care provider department may exist locally (or at a Care Service Directory service), so to find the notification-endpoint of the care provider may involve searching/fetching the PractitionerRole.endpoint, PractitionerRole.organization, Organization.partOf and/or Organization.endpoint.

+Stakeholders may also host instances that are ***referenced*** in the CarePlan (e.g. an external CarePlan in CarePlan.basedOn, an external ServiceRequest in CarePlan.focus or an external CarePlan in CarePlan.partOf).
+The base-url in the literal reference may be used to find the notification-endpoint.

 #### Transaction -

 #### Updating CarePlan and CareTeam